pixelgrade/customify/README.md

 )
 ```

-The upper example will output a select which will change all the fields setted up in the `options` array.
+The above example will output a select which will change all the fields configured in the `options` array.

-If you don't like the select type, at `choices_type` you can choose between `select`, `button` and an `awesome` radio select which allows you not only change de font-end options but also the preview button style.
+If you don't like the select type, at `choices_type` you can choose between `select`, `button` and an `awesome` radio select which allows you to not only change the font-end options but also the preview button style.

 Wanna have a preset like this?